dk14/wolfram-mega/docs/dsl.md

 > note: there is a distinction between desensitization and confluence.
 Confluence might be appropriate when a certain problem is solved, business is finished.
 Desensitization turns you into academic ghost - your publications will be haunting engineers and educators, wether you intended it or not.

 #### TLDR
-The most efficent way to pay without overthinking is to use synthetic `dsl.if` to capture the branch, so proper observation would be associated:
+The most efficent way to multi-pay without overthinking is to use synthetic `dsl.if` to capture the branch, so proper observation would be associated:

 ```ts
 dsl.if(question).then(funds => {